amarmaduke/blog/lectures/sigcomp/_posts/2016-02-24-L2-computational-complexity-theory.markdown

 There are a couple of lies though in the above approach.
 The first lie is that the tree is complete.
-If the tree is complete, then it is indeed the case that you have $$2^n$$ nodes and thus the correct time complexity, but in our case there is no reason to believe that it is.
+If the tree is complete, then it is indeed the case that you have $$2^n - 1$$ nodes and thus the correct time complexity, but in our case there is no reason to believe that it is.
-This gets back to a concept we discussed before, Big-O notation is about upper bounds, *but* we want to make those upper bounds are as *sharp* as possible.
+This gets back to a concept we discussed before, Big-O notation is about upper bounds, *but* we want to make those upper bounds as *sharp* as possible.
 A *sharp* upper bound is also called the *least* upper bound, it is the complexity class that precisely describes the worst case performance where no other complexity class could still be an upper bound but be absorbed by it.
 That is to say, if $$\mathcal{O}(f)$$ is a sharp upper bound, and $$\mathcal{O}(g)$$ is any other upper bound, then either $$\mathcal{O}(f) = \mathcal{O}(g)$$ or $$\mathcal{O}(f) \in \mathcal{O}(g)$$.